 in a web browser, replacing

-with the fully-qualified
+localhostlocalhost with the fully-qualified

-domain name of the machine running httpd
+domain name of the machine running httpd.

 The default web page that is displayed is